mccaskillj/BlackjackServer/README.md

 All multibyte integers are transmitted in network byte order, i.e., big endian.

 Connect Request (size 13B)
-1 B: Connect Request\n
+1 B: Connect Request
 12 B: Username: if the username has fewer than 12 characters, it must be a NUL-terminated string
 Response: State (below) OR Error the Username must appear at a seat if mid-round, player will not be a "Player to Respond" until the next round